planet-a-ventures/dlt-source-affinity/dlt_source_affinity/model/README.md

 # OpenAPI spec

-You can find the latest version of the spec [here](https://developer.affinity.co/).
+Find the latest version of the spec on the [Affinity developer portal](https://developer.affinity.co/).

 ## How to regenerate